The Robens Icefall Pro 600 is a warm sleeping bag with the new MicroThermo Ball insulation - a potential replacement for down.

 Another feature of this sleeping bag is the central zip instead of running down the side.

-The zip is covered with two large insulated baffles so that you won’t be losing much heat through it.
+The zip is covered with two giant insulated baffles so you won't lose much heat.

-There is a further drawstring around the waist.
+There is an additional drawstring around the waist.

 The feet area is a box section with added insulation, so your feet won't feel cramped or cold.